 Krissi Montoya moved to Moab in 2003 due to her love of whitewater rafting and close proximity to a variety of beautiful desert rivers.
 She and her husband built their home in the La Sal Mountains.
 Designing and building their home themselves while working as the Bookkeeper/Project Manager for a local contractor, she learned a lot about the process of residential construction.
 Krissi has a background in bookkeeping with 10+ years of experience.
 She has also had a myriad of work experiences, some of which include River Guide, Homesteader, Certified Medical Coder, and Entrepreneur, starting her own organic health and beauty product line Desert Lush Organics.

 A stint in the diplomatic corps of the Canadian Foreign Service didn't help Shannon become particularly diplomatic, nor did her twelve years at the Banff Mountain Film Festival help her beyond some marginal photography skills.
 But she brought both those experiences with her when she left Banff, Canada in 2013 to make her home in Castle Valley, UT.

 Ed was born and raised in Colorado, and is a graduate of the University of Colorado, Boulder.
 He retired from a successful 30-year teaching career in 2014 which was peppered with coaching, river running, and construction.
-He and his family were long interested in alternative home-building methods and attended several workshops in Colorado and New Mexico.
-They built their own straw-bale home in Spanish Valley, completing it in 2006.
-He enjoys being in the outdoors, traveling, building & growing things and running rivers.
+He and his family were long interested in alternative home building methods and attended several workshops in Colorado and New Mexico.
+They built their own straw bale home in Spanish Valley, completing it in 2006.
+Ed enjoys being in the outdoors, traveling, building & growing things, and running rivers.